tmbritton/fems/README.md

 The FEMS Tutorial Series is a sequence of progressively more complex layouts that we will build in HTML/CSS.
 We'll start easy and ramp up into solving difficult problems.
 Feedback will be based around code reviewing pull requests, so we'll learn Git along the way as well.

-## Module 1: Duplicate Google's layout.
+## Exercise 1: Duplicate Google's layout.

 ![Google Home Page](./assets/google-homepage.png "Google Home Page")